WARP-LAB/WARP-GUIDES-WEBPACK/06-lint/readme.md

 ## Webpack stylelint

 Stylelint is tricky, so stylelint errors are not allowed to abort building process.
-More often than not it is even disabled in webpack config and used only in editor as guidance.
+It is even disabled in webpack config and used only in editor as guidance.

 Install [Stylelint](https://stylelint.io)